CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/Reserved-VLAN-Range-and-Limitations.md

 end    4064         4064
 ```

-You should not configure this range of VLANs in the same bridge as your MLAG interfaces and L3VNIs.
+You should not use this range of VLANs in the same bridge as your MLAG interfaces and L3VNIs.
 You can configure the range with the `nv set system global reserved vlan l3-vni-vlan [ begin | end] <vlan>` command.
-For more information, see [symmetric routing]({{<ref "/cumulus-linux-59/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing#symmetric-routing" >}}).
+For more information, see {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing/#symmetric-routing" text="symmetric routing">}}.

 {{<kb_link latest="cl" url="Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing.md#symmetric-routing" text="symmetric routing">}}